flaviusb/weird-rpg-notes/primordials.md

 - The drawing together of lesser Principles
 - Endurance/constancy
 - Kami
-- The Chosen of Blood
+- The Chosen of Terra